 It has a sluggish growth rate and may expect to survive for around 10 years under optimum conditions.

-The optimum conditions for this shrub are the full sun to moderate shade.
+The optimum conditions for this shrub are full sun to moderate shade.
 It prefers dry to medium moisture levels and well-drained soil, and it will drown if there is any standing water.

 Soil requirement